Dark Rift: Development

+It was originally announced under the title "Criticom II", and is the second of three fighting games developed by Kronos Digital, falling between Criticom and Cardinal Syn.
 Stan Liu (head and founder of Kronos) said "we got stuck doing fighting games for a while simply because we were one of the very few U.S. game developers that actually made a fighting game.
 Hence, Dark Rift and Cardinal Syn."

 Unlike its predecessor Criticom, motion capture was used to create all the fighter animations in Dark Rift.
 The animation work was directed by Ted Warnock, whose background was in traditional animation.